 Property flooding is Canada’s leading cause of natural disaster, despite the prominence given to the destruction done by forest fires.
 Therefore, be certain to determine whether flood damage is covered by your homeowner’s policy.

 If you live in a flood zone, insurance can be a godsend.
 As you think about the necessity for flood insurance, consider these flood facts:

-- Flash floods can send walls of water from 10 to 15 feet (about 3 to 5 metres) speeding toward you home.
+- Flash floods can send walls of water from 10 to 15 feet (about 3 to 5 metres) speeding toward your home.

-- It takes only two feet (about two-thirds of a metre) of rushing water to carry away a vehicle, a frightening thought if you’re inside.
+- It takes only two feet (about two-thirds of a meter) of rushing water to carry away a vehicle, a frightening thought if you’re inside.

 - A few inches of water in your home can cause damage that costs many thousands of dollars to repair.
 This comes out of your pocket if your insurance doesn’t cover it.